RedHatQE/firewatch/docs/CONTRIBUTING.md

 4. Install the necessary dependencies: `make dev-environment`
 5. Run pre-commit hooks to ensure code quality: `make pre-commit`
 6. Execute tests to ensure everything is working correctly: `tox` or `make test`

+### Docker Dev Environments

+1. Open Docker Desktop
+2. Select "Dev Environments"
+3. Click "Get Started"
+4. Populate the "Name" field with "firewatch" (or whatever you want)
+5. Choose a source:
+   - If you select "Existing Git repo", use the address to your fork of the repository
+   - If you select "Local directory", navigate to the your local clone of your firewatch fork
+6. Choose and IDE:
+   - You can either select VS Code or another IDE (if you use another one, you need to know where the binary is located for that IDE)
+   - I haven't had much luck using an IDE other than VS Code for now...

 ## Testing Changes